CtrlK

 Trigger Term Quality

-Includes a dedicated trigger phrase list with natural variations users would say: 'firecrawl monitoring', 'firecrawl metrics', 'firecrawl observability', 'monitor firecrawl', 'firecrawl alerts'.
-Also includes contextual terms like 'dashboards', 'scrape failures', 'credit consumption'.
+Includes a rich set of natural trigger terms explicitly listed: 'firecrawl monitoring', 'firecrawl metrics', 'firecrawl observability', 'monitor firecrawl', 'firecrawl alerts'.
+Also includes contextual terms like 'dashboards', 'scrape failures', 'credit consumption' that users would naturally mention.

 3 / 3